MAXMEISTER747/ARDUINO-RICKROLL/README.md

 # *New* Mac CMD
-Opens terminal via spotlight and uses the open command to open the link in the defauld browser
+Opens terminal via spotlight and uses the open command to open the link in the defauld browser Doesn't work if terminal is already open
+This is a bit of a luck of the draw particually if you have to use an adapter for the newer crapbooks

 # Windows CMD (Autoplay protection)
 Just like Win CMD but presses space after opening link for if people have autoplay turned which is default on some browsers (firefox, for example)